 I want to make the world a better place through building awesome software.
-I haven’t figure out how exactly to do that just yet… so I am getting by with building meaningful products that help people, working as a technical solutions consultant at Google and helping my publishers be great, teaching and sharing what I know, and at a smaller scale by being kind to those around me, joyful and funny :).
+I haven’t figured out how exactly to do that just yet… so I am getting by with building meaningful products that help people, working as a front-end software engineer at Google designing the future of work, teaching and sharing what I know, and at a smaller scale by being kind to those around me, joyful and funny :).

 I live in Sweden with my beautiful girlfriend Malin and devote my hours to writing software, reading a ton, writing, drawing and lifting heavy weights.

-If you like what I write or any of my side projects, you are more than welcome to follow me on any of these social networks:
+If you like what I write or any of my side projects, you are more than welcome to follow me on the twitters!

 Hmm… that’s a tricky one… let me think… Am I a software developer?
 Does that concept describe and capture my whole self being?
 Am I a telecom engineer?
 A lover of fantasy, sci-fi and historical literature?
 A nerd?
 Patrick O’Brian #1 fan?
 A charming spanish chef?
 A Firefly fanatic?
 A faithful lover?
 An RPG addict?
 Hmm… I guess I’m all of them and none at the same time.
 And that’s for answering a question with another question.
 Let’s put an end to this mental diarrhea and go with the regular version XD.

 Hi!
 I’m Jaime, nice to meet you too! ^_^ I’m from Spain, from a tiny yet beautiful county in the north called Asturias. (see that gorgeous photo right over here?)